-Purpose: To configure the primary SIP Server Application object for high availability.
+To configure the primary SIP Server Application object for high availability.

-- 1. Stop the SIP Server service on the primary and backup hosts.
-Genesys SIP Server services can be stopped by using the Windows Services dialog box. - 2.
-Open the Configuration Manager.

-- 3. Select the Applications folder, and right-click the SIP Server Application object that you want to configure as the primary SIP Server.
+- 1. Stop the SIP Server applications on the primary and backup hosts.
+Genesys SIP Server applications can be stopped by using the Genesys Solution Control Interface. - 2.
+Open the Configuration Manager. - 3.
+Select the Applications folder, and right-click the SIP Server Application object that you want to configure as the primary SIP Server.
 Select Properties. - 4.
 Click the Options tab. - a.
 Select the TServer section. - i.
 Set the sip-port option to the port number that will be used by both the primary and backup SIP Server applications. - ii.
-Set the sip-address option to the Virtual IP address. - iii.
-Click Apply to save the configuration changes.

-- b.
+Set the sip-address option to the Virtual IP address.
+(For Windows NLB cluster configurations, set the value to the Windows NLB cluster IP address). - iii.
+Set the control-vip-scripts option to true. - iv.
+Set the sip-vip-script-up option to the name of the Application object (SIP_SERVER_PRIMARY_VIP_UP) that will be created later for a script that enables the Virtual IP address on the primary SIP Server host. - v.
+Set the sip-vip-script-down option to the name of the Application object (SIP_SERVER_PRIMARY_VIP_DOWN) that will be created later for a script that disables the Virtual IP address on the primary SIP Server host. - vi.
+Click Apply to save the configuration changes. - b.
 If you are deploying a hot-standby configuration, it is recommended that you enable ADDP for communication between the primary and backup SIP Servers.
-To enable ADDP, perform the following steps:

-- i.
-Open the backup-sync section.

-- ii.
-Configure the following backup-sync options:
+To enable ADDP: - i.
+Select the backup-sync section, and configure the following options: - sync-reconnect-tout - protocol - addp-timeout - addp-remote-timeout

+Connections Options Security Dependency

+sackup-sync - 🔊 · D 🗙 🗔

+Name 🔻 Value

+Enter text here T Enter text here 🍸

-- sync-reconnect-tout
+be sync-reconnect-tout "20 sec"

-- protocol
+abc protocol "addp" "addp"

+addp-trace "off" "off"

-- addp-timeout
+addp-timeout "5" "5"

-- addp-remote-timeout
+abe addp-remote-timeout "5" "5"

 In the preceding example, the guideline that is used to configure ADDP settings is to set the addp-timeout and addp-remote-timeout options to at least two times the established network-latency time, and to set the sync-reconnect-tout option to at least two times the timeout value plus the established network latency.

-Note: For more information about ADDP configuration parameters, see the "Backup-Synchronization Section" section in the "T-Server Common Functions and Procedures" chapter of the Framework 8.1 SIP Server Deployment Guide.
+Note: For more information about ADDP configuration parameters, see the "Backup-Synchronization Section" section in the Framework 8.1 SIP Server Deployment Guide.

-- c.
-Click Apply to save the configuration changes. - 5.
-Click the Switches tab. - a.
+- 5. Click Apply to save the configuration changes. - Click the Switches tab. - a.
 Ensure that the correct Switch object is specified.
 If necessary, select the correct Switch object by using the Add button. - b.
-Click App1y to save the configuration changes. - 6.
-Click the Server Info tab. - a.
+Click Apply to save the configuration changes. - Click the Server Info tab. - a.
 Select the Redundancy Type.
 You can select either Hot Standby or Warm Standby. - b.
 Complete this step if you are deploying a hot-standby configuration.
 If you are deploying a warm-standby configuration, proceed to Step c. - i.
 In the Ports section, select the port to which the backup SIP Server will connect for HA data synchronization, and click Edit Port. - ii.
 In the Port Properties dialog box, on the Port Info tab, select the HA sync check box. - iii.
 Click OK.